grafana/agent/docs/overview.md

 rules are included.

-The Grafana Cloud Agent has a concept of an "instance", each of which acts as its own mini Prometheus agent with own `scrape_configs` section and `remote_write` rules.
+The Grafana Cloud Agent has a concept of an "instance", each of which acts as its own mini Prometheus agent with their own `scrape_configs` section and `remote_write` rules.
 Most users will only ever need to define one instance.
 Multiple instances will be more useful in the future when a clustering mode is added to the Agent.